Writers Mentoring Program

 1. What writing samples are appropriate for submission?

 Two writing samples are required.
-The original work can be an original pilot, screenplay for a motion picture or a stage play or a short fiction story.
+The original work can be an original pilot, a stage play or a short fiction story.
 We request that your original sample be similar in tone to the spec sample.
-The screenplay should be the standard length of approximately 120 pages.
 The stage play may be in one, two or three acts.
 The short fiction piece should be approximately 3,000 words.
 Spec scripts should be a half hour or hour episode based on a current primetime drama or comedy television series which aired new episodes during the 2014/15 season and was broadcast on any network or cable channel.

 2. What writing samples are unacceptable for submission?

 Unacceptable materials include: treatments, outlines, newspaper or magazine articles, novels and sequels to motion pictures.

 3. Can I resubmit the same writing samples as I did for a previous Session?